 An Official Statistics Publication for Scotland.

-Scotland’s Chief Statistician today published Recorded Crimes and Offences involving Firearms, Scotland, 2014-15 & 2015-16.
-The publication provides information on crimes and offences recorded by the police in which a firearm was alleged to have been involved or where a firearm was stolen.
+Scotland’s Chief Statistician today published Recorded Crimes and Offences Involving Firearms, 2016-17 & 2017-18.
+This bulletin provides information on crimes and offences recorded by the police in which a firearm was alleged to have been involved or where a firearm was stolen.

 There is a problem